mphartzheim/f1tray/readme.md

 ## Screenshots

 ### 🗓️ Race Schedule Tab
-Highlights the current F1 calendar and lets you double-click circuits to open maps.
+Highlights the current F1 calendar and lets you double-click race names for historical results or circuits for maps.

 ![Schedule Tab](cmd/f1tray/assets/schedule.png)